-I became a parent governor in February 2017 and I have one son Deen who is in Year 2.
-I have been working for the last 13 years as a Housing Officer/Anti Social behaviour Officer.
+I became parent governor in February 2017 I have one son Deen who is in year 5.
+I have been working for the last 15 years as a Housing Officer/Anti Social behaviour Officer.
 I was awarded a national award and was shortlisted for another for the work I had done within communities in Burnley.
 I am also on the health & safety group at work.
 I am looking forward to getting to know the staff and the governors and being able to play a more active role in the development of the school.

 LEA governors are appointed by the LEA, in our case, Lancashire.
 Lancashire invites nominations for LEA governors from governing bodies, minor authorities and individuals and will appoint candidates irrespective of any political affiliation or preference.
 In making appointments to particular schools, LEA’s should have regard to the skills and experience of which those schools have the greatest need, and to candidates’ support for the schools’ ethos and mission.
 Once appointed, those governors’ first priority is to contribute to raising standards at the school; they cannot be mandated by the Authority to take any particular course of action.
 Anyone who is eligible to be a staff governor cannot be appointed as an LA governor.